picojs/picounit/README.md

-PicoUnit
+picounit
 ========

-PicoUnit is a minimal, yet powerful unit testing framework written in ANSI C.
+*picounit* is a minimal, yet powerful unit testing framework written in ANSI C.
-Due to its small footprint, PicoUnit is suitable for embedded as well as general development.
+Due to its small footprint, it is suitable for embedded as well as general development.

 Features: